GobySoft/goby3/src/doc/markdown/doc501_zeromq_applications.md

 ## goby_terminate

-`goby_terminate` is a tool used to cleanly shut down Goby applications via a publication.
+`goby_terminate` is a tool used to gracefully shut down Goby applications via a publication.
 It is used by `goby_launch` by  default and can manually be called using

 ```
 goby_terminate --interprocess "..." --target_name "app_name"